LamaBleu/moRFeus_GUI/README.md

 * GQRX link : check remote control settings menu, to allow remote computer to control VFO
 Details on GQRX website :  http://gqrx.dk/doc/remote-control
 * You can check connection usinc `nc` or `netcat` command to GQRX:
- by sendin 'f' or 'l' command to GQRX you should receive actual VFO frequency (f) or signal level (l)
+ by sending 'f' or 'l' command to GQRX you should receive actual VFO frequency (f) or signal level (l)

  `nc 127.0.0.1 7356`
  `l`
  `-66.2`
  `f`
- `1296502310'`
+ `1296502310`

-Known issues.
+Known issues
 =============

 Program runs a little bit slower with GQRX support enabled.